mosip/documentation/docs/README.md

 # e-Signet

 In these times of digital transformation, more and more services are becoming impersonal and moving online globally.
-Personalized access to online services is enabled through usage of a trusted digital identity. **e-Signet** aims to offer a simple and powerful mechanism for end users to identify themselves to online services and share profile information. e-Signet offers multiple forms of identity verification to promote inclusion and increase access, thus narrowing potential digital divides.
+Personalized access to online services is enabled through usage of a trusted digital identity. **e-Signet** aims to offer a simple and powerful mechanism for end users to identify themselves to online services and share profile information. e-Signet supports multiple modes of identity verification to promote inclusion and increase access, thus narrowing potential digital divides.

-e-Signet also provides an elegant and easy way for a trusted identity database to make the identity digital and provision identity verification and service access.
+e-Signet also provides an elegant and easy way for an existing trusted identity database, to make the identity digital and provision identity verification and service access.

+{% hint style="info" %}
+There is a need to support lot more verification methods to be inclusive.
+Current approaches do not address privacy concerns comprehensively.
+We are constantly looking at ways to bridge the digital divide with better privacy.
+Here is a short introduction to [identity verification methods](identity-verification).
+Also check out [Inji](https://app.gitbook.com/s/4EyCrLbFom7vj7UcMIUZ/modules/mobile-application) to understand modern approaches to identity using verifiable credentials for decentralized verification.
+{% endhint %}

 ![](.gitbook/assets/e-signet-qr.jpg) ![](.gitbook/assets/e-signet-bio.jpg)

 **What can e-Signet be used for?**

-* e-Signet can be a login provider for a relying party application to enable access to the service without creating yet another set of userid and password.
+* e-Signet can be a login provider for a relying party application to enable access to the service without creating yet another set of login credentials (username/password combination).
 * e-Signet can be used for assured identity verification of an individual against an identity provider.
 The identity provider could be a national identity database or a driver's license system or a passport license system or any other trusted identity provider.
 Assurance level is based on the authentication factor used, with biometric authentication offering user presence assurance.
 * e-Signet can be used for consented data sharing for profile creation or eKYC needs of relying parties.
 Authentication requests from a relying party can be accompanied by a request for a set of attributes suitable for profile creation or meeting eKYC process norms.
 The requested information is shared after user provides consent as part of the e-Signet login flow.